 Store your food correctly

 Each year, 108 billion pounds of food gets wasted in the United States.
-Most of that waste ends up in the landfill, where organic matter releases methane, a greenhouse gas even more potent than carbon dioxide.
+Most of that waste ends up in the landfill where organic matter releases methane, a greenhouse gas even more potent than carbon dioxide.
 To help prevent this waste, you can extend the life of your food by simply ensuring that it’s stored correctly.
-Check out these handy tips to get started (we apologize in advance if they blow your mind).
+Check out these handy tips to get started.

 Unsubscribe from junk mail